ValerioLembo/TheDiaTo_v1.0/README.md

      - Surface longwave radiation upwards (rlus);
      - Surface upward turbulent latent heat fluxes (hfls);
      - Surface upward turbulent sensible heat fluxes (hfss);

+       FOR WATER MASS AND LATENT ENERGY BUDGET:

      - Precipitation flux (pr);
      - Snowfall flux (prsn);
+     - Evaporation flux (evap); (if available, the evaporation flux is retrieved directly from the input fields, see paragraph 2);

+       FOR MEP PRODUCTION WITH INDIRECT METHOD:

+     - Surface temperature (ts);

+       FOR MEP PRODUCTION WITH DIRECT METHOD:

+     - Precipitation flux (pr);
+     - Snowfall flux (prsn);
      - Surface air pressure (ps);
+     - Specific humidity on pressure levels (hus);
      - Surface temperature (ts);
-     - Specific humidity on pressure levels (hus);
+     - Near-surface (or 10m) zonal velocity (uas);
+     - Near-surface (or 10m) meridional velocity (vas);

      N.B.
 Precipitation fluxes are expected to have kg m-2 s-1 as u.o.m.

     b.
-The following variables are needed at the daily resolution or higher:
+If the option for LEC computation is set, the following variables are needed at the daily resolution or higher
+       (required variable name in brackets):
      - Near-surface temperature (tas);
      - Near-surface (or 10m) zonal velocity (uas);
      - Near-surface (or 10m) meridional velocity (vas);